 Traditionally development efforts of Bangladesh government have aimed at achieving "equitable economic growth."
 The concept is an overriding factor in formulating national policy strategies of poverty alleviation.
 In this context, the objectives of poverty alleviation are mostly designed with social development factors, particularly improvement in health and education indicators.
-One of the most important policy documents of Bangladesh 6th Five Year Plan (2011-2015), in 7th chapter "Managing Regional Disparities for Shared Growth and Sustained Poverty Reduction" 'state that, the Government is very much concerned about regional disparities and is committed to take all necessary steps to reduce disparities and the Sixth Five Year Plan provides a strong platform to develop a strategy for lowering regional disparities over the longer term and to provide a policy framework for initiating proper actions.
-Here also state that as a reflection of its concern and strong commitment, the Government has decided to put special focus on this subject in the Sixth Plan.
+One of the most important policy documents of Bangladesh, Sixth Five Year Plan (2011-2015), status in it 7th chapter "Managing Regional Disparities for Shared Growth and Sustained Poverty Reduction" that the Government is very much concerned about regional disparities and is committed to take all necessary steps to reduce disparities.
+The Sixth Five Year Plan provides a strong platform to develop a strategy for lowering regional disparities over the longer term and to provide a policy framework for initiating proper actions.

-Though there has been a declining poverty trend in the recent past, a major emerging concern has been the growing regional disparity, between North -West and other parts of Bangladesh.
-Poverty level in North- West zone tended to be significantly higher compared to others zone in Bangladesh.
+Though the poverty trend has been a declining in the recent past, a major emerging concern has been the growing regional disparity, between North -West and other parts of Bangladesh.
+Poverty level in North- West zone tended to be significantly higher compared to other zones in Bangladesh.

-Therefore, the present study has analyzed development disparity for north- west zone in Bangladesh and focused various issues.
-Analyze the nature, extent and trends in growth, poverty and income inequality in Bangladesh.
-Document and examine relationship between economic growth, development disparity, income inequality and poverty in Bangladesh provide some policy suggestions to foster growth, reduces development disparity and income inequality and poverty in Bangladesh.
+With this background, the present study has analyzed the disparity in the northwest zone in Bangladesh and focuses various issues such as.
+Analyze the nature, extent and trends in growth, poverty and income inequality in Bangladesh documents and examines the relationship between economic growth, development disparity, income inequality and poverty, and provides some policy suggestions to foster growth, reduce development disparity and income inequality and poverty in the country.

-This paper is divided into six sections, Section 1 introduction, Section 2 discussed literature review.
-Section 3 describes objectives of the study, section 4 discussed methodology.
-Aspects of poverty are discussed in section 5.
-Section 6 discussed about conclusion and policy recommendation.
+The paper is divided into five sections, Section 1 introduc is the topic Section 2 reviews the related literature.
+Section 3 describes the methodology.
+Aspects of regional disponting and the poverty situation are discussed in section 4.
+Section 5 concludis the paper and makes recommendations for policy.